MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns 1 if successful, or -1 otherwise.
 For example, -1 is returned if the view is invalid.

 ### Remarks
- This member function emulates the functionality of the [LVM_SETVIEW](http://msdn.microsoft.com/library/windows/desktop/bb761220) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_SETVIEW](http://msdn.microsoft.com/library/windows/desktop/bb761220) message, as described in the Windows SDK.

 ##  <a name="clistctrl__setworkareas"></a>  CListCtrl::SetWorkAreas
  Sets the area where icons can be displayed in a list view control.